-We consider two types of user data that are relevant to personalized recommendations.
-Type I is the personal data (i.e., user features) used to personalize the content shown.
-Type II data consists of any post-recommendation user engagement behaviors, including both immediate content engagement behavior, such as clicks, as well as more specific downstream behaviors such as play durations for a music or video platform, ad conversions for an ad platform, or purchase completion for an e-commerce platform.
+We define two types of user data in this setting.
+Type I data we define as the personal data (e.g., user features such as age, gender, location, historical content engagement records, etc.) used to select what content is shown.
+Type II data, on the other hand, consists of any user engagement with the chosen content, including both immediate content engagement behavior, such as clicks, as well as downstream behaviors, such as play duration for a music or video platform, ad conversions for an ad platform, or purchase completion for an e-commerce platform.
 It is important to consider privacy protections for both types of data, as they are each potentially sensitive in nature.
-The algorithm we will discuss in this work aims to provide formal privacy protections on Type I data only, but we note that Type II data may often also need to be collected.
+The algorithm we will discuss in this work provides formal privacy protections only on Type I data, so we note that additional privacy treatment would be needed to collect any Type II data.

-In addition to these two types of user data, certain non-user data is also integral to content selection.
-This data is generally not subject to privacy constraints, and can include a) contextual information, such as device type, time of day or day of week; and b) features of the available contents, such as an item's historical engagement statistics (clicks, watches, likes, etc.), genre, expert tags, or other metadata.
+In addition to these two types of user data, certain non-user data is also integral to content recommendation.
+This data is generally not subject to privacy constraints, and can include, e.g., contextual information, such as device type, time of day or day of week; and content features, such as an item's aggregate historical engagement statistics (clicks, watches, likes, etc.), genre, expert tags, or other metadata.